 Best Amazon Black Friday 2017 deals

-Amazon Echo, Echo Dot, Fire TV tablets, Xbox One S bundles, LG TVs and smartphones are amongst the early deals available now
+Amazon Echo Plus, Echo Dot, Fire TV tablets, Xbox One S bundles, Hive, Kindle Paperwhite, LG TVs and smartphones are amongst the early deals available now

 This year Black Friday falls on 24th November, but Amazon has been running deals since 17th November.